aviralgarg05/Cyclops-Beginners-Guide/README.md

 ## 📝 Introduction

 Cyclops simplifies Kubernetes management with an easy-to-use interface.
-This guide will help you install and configure Cyclops, deploy applications, and troubleshoot common issues.
+This guide, created after deploying a web application using Docker and Kubernetes, will help you install and configure Cyclops, deploy applications, and troubleshoot common issues effectively.

 ![Cyclops Overview](https://via.placeholder.com/800x400.png?text=Cyclops+Overview)